 With health, you’ve never actually “attained” your goal, which can be frustrating, so you need a way to stay motivated even during the tough days.

 Day 4 – Talk to your partner.

 If you are going to make lifestyle changes, you want your family, friends, and partner onboard with you.
-This keeps you motivated and dedicated, while also helping keep you accountable—even on the days you don’t want to stick the course.
+This keeps you motivated and dedicated, while also helping to keep you accountable—even on the days, you don’t want to stick the course.